Jacquetta's Christmas Letter

 A Kitchen Discussion

-The news I learn from Mistress Hays seems always to be right.
+The news I learn from Mistress Hays always seem to be right.
 Albin headed for her kitchen.

 There, a bright-eyed, birdlike woman looked around from watching a man pound dough.
 Although she was well over sixty, she was in charge.
 She wore a big, leather apron and had a wreath of gray hair wrapped around her head.
 “You are late for dinner, Albin,” she said in a cracking voice.
 Two men looked up from their work.